Google: Web search. Google was already a success when I

 Rovers, or MER (which flew after I left NASA).

-I also served as the only computer scientist on the investigation
+I also served as the only computer scientist on both investigation

 boards for the two failed Mars '98 missions.
 President Clinton commented